Fake My Own Death

-"Fake My Own Death" is the third track on Sum 41's sixth studio album 13 Voices, which was released on October 7, 2016.
+"Fake My Own Death" is the lead single from Sum 41's sixth studio album 13 Voices, which was released on October 7, 2016.

-The song was released as a promotional single as the first preview off the album along with an accompanying music video, on June 28, 2016, through Hopeless Records' official YouTube channel.
+The song was the third track on the album.
+The song was released on June 28, 2016, along with an accompanying music video, through Hopeless Records' official YouTube channel.

+It is the first single from the band to feature new drummer Frank Zummo, who replaced previous drummer Steve Jocz who left in 2013.
+It is also their first single since the return of guitarist Dave Baksh in 2015.

 Music video

 The song's music video was released through the Hopeless Records official YouTube channel, on June 28, 2016.
 It was directed by longtime collaborator Marc Klasfeld, who also directed the band's music videos for "Fat Lip", "In Too Deep", "We're All to Blame" and more.